Yanioconjota/rxjs101/README.md

+# Observer Pattern
+The observer pattern is a design pattern in which an object, called the subject, maintains a list of its dependents (observers) and notifies them automatically of any changes to its state.
+In JavaScript, this can be implemented using events or by using an observer library such as RxJS.
+The observer pattern is useful for decoupling components, making it easier to add or remove functionality without affecting other parts of the system.

 # RxJS 101

 RxJS (*Reactive extensions for JavaScript*) is a library for composing asynchronous and event-based programs by using [observable](https://rxjs.dev/guide/observable) sequences.
 It provides one core type, the Observable, satellite types (Observer, Schedulers, Subjects) and operators inspired by Array methods (map, filter, reduce, every, etc) to allow handling asynchronous events as collections.